Frequently Asked Questions

-No, ISA provides the applicant with a preliminary non-binding written opinion on the question whether the claimed invention appears to be novel, to involve an inventive step and to be industrially applicable.
+No, ISA provides the applicant with a preliminary non-binding written opinion on the question of whether the claimed invention appears to be novel, to involve an inventive step, and to be industrially applicable.

 Yes, the applicant is given an opportunity to amend the claims article 19.

-Indian Patent Act provides that no action shall be taken on the patent application entering India through PCT before expiry of 31 months from the priority date unless specific request has been made by the applicant in form 18A.
-This specific request is called as express request.
+Indian Patent Act provides that no action shall be taken on the patent application entering India through PCT before the expiry of 31 months from the priority date unless a specific request has been made by the applicant in form 18A.
+This specific request is called an express request.

-Express request is filed to request Indian Patent Office to process the patent application before expiry of 31 months and by filing this request, application does not jump the queue of examination requests.
+The express request is filed to request the Indian Patent Office to process the patent application before the expiry of 31 months and by filing this request, the application does not jump the queue of examination requests.
 This request can be filed by any patent applicant entering India through PCT as National Phase.
 Whereas, expedited examination request is filed by the applicant to jump the queue of examination requests.
-This request cannot be filed only when applicant is either startup registered in India or he has chosen India as ISA or IPEA for the corresponding international application.
+This request cannot be filed only when the applicant is either startup registered in India or he has chosen India as ISA or IPEA for the corresponding international application.

 Yes.
 The international application must relate to only one invention or must relate to a group of inventions which are so linked as to form a single general inventive concept.